 2013 Fall Finance Update

 On Sept.
-18, new estimates released from the Office of the Actuary at the Centers for Medicare and Medicaid Services (CMS) project that aggregate health care spending in the United States will grow at an average annual rate of 5.8 percent for 2012-22, or 1.0 percentage point faster than the expected growth in the gross domestic product (GDP).
+18, 2013 estimates released from the Office of the Actuary at the Centers for Medicare and Medicaid Services (CMS) projected that aggregate health care spending in the United States will grow at an average annual rate of 5.8 percent for 2012-22, or 1.0 percentage point faster than the expected growth in the gross domestic product (GDP).
 The health care share of GDP by 2022 is projected to rise to 19.9 percent from its 2011 level of 17.9 percent.

 The findings appear as a Health Affairs Web article.
 The article provides an analysis of how Americans are likely to spend their health care dollars in the coming decade, with projections for spending by different sectors, payers, and sponsors.
 The projections reflect a combination of factors affecting health care spending, including provisions of the Affordable Care Act (ACA) that increase health insurance coverage and forecasted changes in the nation's economy.

 - For 2013 health care spending growth is projected to remain under 4 percent because of the sluggish economic recovery, continued increases in cost-sharing requirements for the privately insured, and slow growth for Medicare and Medicaid spending.
 Consumers remain sensitive to rising health costs and businesses seek to restrain costs.
 In line with this, private health insurance spending is expected to slow to 3.4 percent.